Nikita-Barak/TypeWarriors/formal-elements.md

 # Typing Warriors
 **Quest for Speed**

 **Typing Warriors** is a game where the hero battles enemies, but every action the player wishes to perform depends on correctly typing words that appear on the screen within a short time frame.
-The game is designed to teach touch typing in a light and friendly way.
+The game is designed to teach blind typing in a light and friendly way.

 The game is intended for **PC**.